rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 [@h3r2tic].

-This month, the team welcomed [Martin] (sound design) and [Oda] (music) as well as added many various game elements, such as fences, gates, pillars and [butterflies].
-You can watch this short [Youtube video] to catch a glimpse of how it all is coming together.
+This month, the team welcomed [Martin] (sound design) and [Oda] (music) as well as added various game elements, such as fences, gates, pillars and [butterflies].
+You can watch this short [YouTube video] to catch a glimpse of how it's all coming together.

-Right now, the team is working on setting up a Steam page.
+Right now, the team is working towards the game announcement.
 Stay tuned by following the [newsletter][country-slice-newsletter]!

 [country-slice-newsletter]: https://dashboard.mailerlite.com/forms/10395/51067704544593017/share